Gael-Lopes-Da-Silva/tiny.pong/README.md

 $ cc main.c -o Pong.exe -Wall -Wextra -pedantic -fno-common -fno-builtin -mwindows -lraylib -lGL -lm -lpthread -ldl -lrt -lX11
 ~~~

-If you want a more customizable build method see <a href="https://github.com/raysan5/raylib/blob/master/examples/Makefile">here</a>.
+If you want a more customizable build method see [here](https://github.com/raysan5/raylib/blob/master/examples/Makefile).
-If you want to build on android see <a href="https://github.com/raysan5/raylib/blob/master/examples/Makefile.Android">here</a> and <a href="https://github.com/raysan5/raylib/blob/master/examples/Makefile.Web">here</a> if you want to build for the web.
+If you want to build on android see [here](https://github.com/raysan5/raylib/blob/master/examples/Makefile.Android) and [here](https://github.com/raysan5/raylib/blob/master/examples/Makefile.Web) if you want to build for the web.